 What is Economic Order Quantity (EOQ)?

-The word ‘optimal’ is the key.
+The word ‘optimal’ is key.

-Economic order quantity helps the company decide how much to produce or purchase.
+It helps the company decide how much to produce or purchase.

 That means economic order quantity can be defined as a formula through which a company can find out how much it has to produce or order by lowering the carrying cost or holding cost and ordering cost.